mtconnect/opc_ua_architecture/devices/08-mtconnect-mapping.md

 ![](diagrams/mtconnect-mapping/mtcomponent-uml.tex)

 When traversing an association between two object types, the name of the source of the association is the {{term(BrowseName)}} of the object, and the destination is the type of object that is instantiated.
 If the name is not given, it represents a dynamic relationship where the {{term(BrowseName)}} is determined during the creation of the object model.
 An example is the association of the MTConnect {{termplural(MTDataItem)}}.
-The rules for creating the {{term(BrowseName)}} are givin below in Section~{{ref(sec:mapping-rules)}}.
+The rules for creating the {{term(BrowseName)}} are givin below in Section&#160;{{ref(sec:mapping-rules)}}.

 A reference that has a stereotype of {{term(Organizes)}}, shown by the {{termplural(MTComponent)}} recursive relationship in the {{mtuatype(MTComponentType)}}, implies an intermediate object of type {{term(FolderType)}} with the {{term(BrowseName)}} of the relationship point on the source side.
 The far side is not constrained within the {{term(FolderType)}} but given in the documentation as the expected contents of the folder.